Keith Lemon: The Film: Critical response

 The film was universally panned.
 Rotten Tomatoes gave it a rare 0% score, based on twelve reviews.

 In a one-star review in The Daily Telegraph, Robbie Collin said "it may be the most staggeringly perfunctory piece of filmmaking I have ever seen."
 Phelim O'Neill, in another one-star review for The Guardian, said "the script ... must have taken longer to read than it did to write."
 In writing for Total Film, George Bass describes the funniest moment in the film as "a bus sign (“T’LEEDS”).
 Six letters and an apostrophe.
 Save yourself the ticket."

-In a scathing review, Mark Kermode described the film as "unbelievably puerile" and "shockingly terrible", claiming that he had found the experience of digging a five pence coin from the armrest of his chair less revolting than the film.
+In a scathing review, Mark Kermode described the film as "unbelievably puerile" and "shockingly terrible", saying that he had found the experience of digging a five pence coin from the armrest of his chair less revolting than the film.
 He later placed it at number one on his worst films of 2012 list and, in 2018, at number five of his worst movies of the past ten years.